 Fast-forward a couple of hours, and we decided there were two primary factors in this problem:

 (1) Having facilitated innovation through Communitech who has many programs and options for helping companies thrive, access to funds, and a strong foundation of technology with U of W.

 (2) Lifestyle, culture and values of the region keep people here, or entice them to come back after they’ve gone to Silicon Valley or downtown Toronto to get their yaya’s out!

 Next up, it was time to validate our assumptions.
 Communitech arranged for each team to interview someone from a local company, or government.
+For the interviewers, getting logistical support for meetings had been done in an instant as all data was readily available.
 My team was lucky!
 We interviewed one of the urban planners for downtown Kitchener!
 Our interviewee gave us a ton of data about this problem.
 Barry refers to data, it the grander sense.
 It’s not specifically survey results, or statistics or what-have-you, it’s everything you notice in the context of this problem.
 For example, did our interviewee react differently to different questions?
 Did he get excited while talking about a specific thing?
 In our interview, yes, he did.
 We asked him why he hasn’t left and he perked up and instantly answered: “I grew up here and have seen so much positive change in the last decade, that I want to stay and see what the next decade holds”

 A survey response can’t help you design a solution, compared to the feeling of talking with someone face-to-face.

 After synthesizing our data, each group did a show-and-tell: